dcj/Clojure-GeoSpatial-Study-Group/README.md

 I want to determine the population count for each H3 hexagon.

-I've found various data sources, boundaries for: counties, cities, US congressional districts, used `ovid.feature` to turn each such region/boundary into a feature.
+I've found various data sources, boundaries for: counties, cities, US congressional districts, used `ovid.feature` to turn each such region/boundary into a feature.<br>
-Also have features representing US Census blocks and block-groups, with population data.
+Also have features representing US Census blocks and block-groups, with population data.<br>
-Currently working to assign/apportion/aggregate Census block population into H3 hexagons.
+Currently working to assign/apportion/aggregate Census block population into H3 hexagons.<br>

-When I started this task, I came up with something somewhat similar to `ovid.feature`, but not nearly as good or capable.
+When I started this task, I came up with something somewhat similar to `ovid.feature`, but not nearly as good or capable.<br>
-After I heard @willcohen explain `ovid`, I reworked my code and it is all feature-based now.
+After I heard @willcohen explain `ovid`, I reworked my code and it is all feature-based now.<br>
-Huge improvement!
+Huge improvement!<br>

 #### Current comments/thoughts/ideas WRT ovid.feature:

 * It would be good to have a `feature?` predicate.

-* Given a feature, I want to access its properties, and add new properties.
+* Given a feature, I want to access its properties, and add new properties.<br>
-The current functions `assoc-properties` and `update-properties` are fine, but they are kind of blunt tools.
+The current functions `assoc-properties` and `update-properties` are fine, but they are kind of blunt tools.<br>
 Let's say I want to assoc in a new key/value into the existing property map, seems like I need to

         (defn add-properties-to-feature
           [f m]
           (feature/update-properties f (partial merge m)))

-    and my use of `(partial merge` here is dubious (not always what one would want).
+    and my use of `(partial merge` here is dubious (not always what one would want).<br>
 	Should there be a standard set of tools/functions to manipulate and access the properties of a feature?

 	Update:  I've already changed this to: